home-assistant/developers.home-assistant/docs/entity_index.md

 ## System properties

-The following properties are used and controlled by Home Assistant, and should not be overriden by integrations.
+The following properties are used and controlled by Home Assistant, and should not be overridden by integrations.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------